Annie-droid98/Citizenscience_Squirrels/README.md

 manuscript*) with the code in the second part of this script.

-## 4) Model the observations of red and grey squirrels: R/4_Model.R in SPamm
+## 4) Model the observations of red and grey squirrels: R/4_Model.R in spaMM

-This scipts subsets `intermediate_data/CountALL_10km.rds` to obtain only data collected by citizen ("citizen science") without a taxonomic focus within mammalia.
+This scripts subsets `intermediate_data/CountALL_10km.rds` to obtain only data collected by citizen ("citizen science") without a taxonomic focus within mammalia.
 The latter is important as we use the number of total observations of mammals within a grid to normalize for